diwanshuc5/string-calculator-kata/README.md

 # string-calculator-kata

-A presentation of Test-Driven Development (TDD) using a string calculator.
+A presentation of Test-Driven Development (TDD) to make a string calculator.

 ## Description